South Dakota Court Records

 SouthDakotaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on SouthDakotaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Petty Offenses, Misdemeanors, and Felonies in South Dakota
+Felonies, Misdemeanors, and Infractions in South Dakota

 What is a Felony in South Dakota?

 Felonies are the most severe crimes in the state of South Dakota.
-Felony violations typically attract the stiffest penalties, harsher than misdemeanors and petty offenses.
-Felony sentences in South Dakota range from 1 year imprisonment to a death sentence (given to certain felony crimes).
-Penalties may also include fines, probation, restitution, and other legal sanctions as prescribed in accordance with state laws (SD.
-Code.
-Law § 22–6–1).
+Felony violations typically attract the stiffest penalties, which are harsher than those for misdemeanors and petty offenses.
+For felony convictions, South Dakota’s judicial system may impose sentences between 1 year imprisonment and a death sentence (given to certain felony crimes).
+Penalties may also include the following conditions:

 Category of Felonies in South Dakota

-- Class 1 Felonies: Imprisonment not exceeding 50 years, fines not exceeding $50,000
+- Class 1 Felonies: Imprisonment not exceeding 50 years, fines not exceeding $50,000.

-- Class 2 Felonies: Imprisonment not exceeding 25 years, fines not exceeding $50,000
+- Class 2 Felonies: Imprisonment not exceeding 25 years, fines not exceeding $50,000.

-- Class 3 Felonies: Imprisonment not exceeding 15 years, fines not exceeding $30,000
+- Class 3 Felonies: Imprisonment not exceeding 15 years, fines not exceeding $30,000.

-- Class 4 Felonies: Imprisonment not exceeding 10 years, fines not exceeding $20,000
+- Class 4 Felonies: Imprisonment not exceeding 10 years, fines not exceeding $20,000.

-- Class 5 Felonies: Imprisonment not exceeding 5 years, fines not exceeding $10,000
+- Class 5 Felonies: Imprisonment not exceeding 5 years, fines not exceeding $10,000.

 Note: People convicted of a felony may temporarily or permanently lose certain rights.